kdandy/kdandy/README.md

   <b>jaden</b>
 </h1>

 Heya!
-I'm Jaden, a student currently living in Bekasi, Indonesian.
+I'm Jaden, a student currently living in Java, Indonesian.
 I'm preparing for
 <a href="https://en.wikipedia.org/wiki/Web_developer">WEB DEVELOPMENT</a>,
 and learning programming through small projects  on the side.